-Face masks are unavoidable these days whether you like it or not.
+Face masks are unavoidable these days whether you like them or not.
 For the life of me, I would never have guessed that wearing a face mask is almost like making a political statement.
 But, I have been getting a few questions via FB on what face masks are best to use for yard work during this COVID-19 pandemic.
-Most people are hearing that the N95 masks should be saved for the health care workers which is completely understandable and should be followed.
+Most people are hearing that the N95 masks should be saved for the health care workers which are completely understandable and should be followed.
 So what should you do if you are sensitive to the dust and pollen while mowing your grass, trimming your trees, or doing any general yard work?

 Save The Standard N95 Masks For Health Workers

 This is worth repeating.
 If you see N95 masks at Lowes or Home Depot this summer please consider donating them to your local hospital or at least find out if they need them.
 Those are the people that need them the most as we all know already.
 I’m just being a parrot about that.
 In a few paragraphs, I’ll recommend an alternate N95 type of mask that I have been using with good results.

 Will A Home Made Face Covering Keep Out The Lawn Dust?